gast04/gast04.github.io/_posts/2019-05-10-Android-Reversing-Setup.md

 ARM if I run it on my emulator which needs a Intel x86-64 compiled library it will not work if it is not provided.

+To fix this error we have to use an emulator using the ARM ABI, this can be choosen in the AVD Manager from Android Studio.
+Emulating an ARM image on a Intel CPU is really slow, patients is neeeeded.

 ***Tipp:***<br/>
 Install the APK-file manually using `adb install app.apk` it gives you better